top of page

 The same principle of purity and pollution was extended to menstruating women.
 In India and around the world, society shares a stigma pertaining to the discussion of menstruation, menstrual cramps, and sanitary napkins.
 Publicly acknowledging and conducting discourses of periods was considered taboo.
 To some extent, this taboo exists today as well.

-Even though the menstruation cycle is a natural occurrence of a female's sexual and reproductive health, society has labelled its occurrence as an impurity.
-When women begin their menstrual cycle, they are automatically deemed as dirty or polluted.
-Hence, many Hindus believe she should not be allowed to enter sacred locations or participate in religious rites.
+Despite being a natural biological process, menstruation is often seen as impure.
+This belief has led to the exclusion of menstruating women from temples and religious ceremonies, perpetuating the idea that they contaminate sacred spaces.
 During her menstruation period, a woman's participation in celebrations or ceremonies was also considered sinful on her part.
 Her blood discharge contaminated the holy atmosphere, tainting both the purity of the tradition and the holy entity to whom it was dedicated.

 Due to this reason, many temples disallowed women from entering the sanctum or holy shrine of its compound.
 While a woman may choose to not attend religious proceedings during her periods, banning her entrance limits her autonomy and taboos menstruation.
 Advocating for the ban on the entry of women to the Sabarimala temple, a former Education Minister said that menstruating women “desecrate” any place of worship because menstrual blood is polluted and impure.
 By placing a ban on menstruating women, temples and shrines indicate that this natural process is disgusting, dirty, and deplorable.
 However, it is critical to understand that menstruation is interconnected to fertility, which is a sacred concept too as many people, especially farmers, pray to female goddesses for fertility and prosperity.